open-telemetry/opentelemetry-configuration/schema-docs.md

   "maxProperties": 1,
   "properties": {
     "always_off": {
+      "description": "Configure sampler to be always_off.",
       "$ref": "#/$defs/ExperimentalComposableAlwaysOffSampler"
     },
     "always_on": {
+      "description": "Configure sampler to be always_on.",
       "$ref": "#/$defs/ExperimentalComposableAlwaysOnSampler"
     },
     "parent_based": {
+      "description": "Configure sampler to be parent_based.",
       "$ref": "#/$defs/ExperimentalComposableParentBasedSampler"
     },
     "probability": {
+      "description": "Configure sampler to be probability.",
       "$ref": "#/$defs/ExperimentalComposableProbabilitySampler"
     }
   }